-Covers the skills required in vinvl manipulation; examines the development of turntable techniques and the contributions made by individual turntable artists.
+Covers the skills required in vinyl manipulation; examines the development of turntable techniques and the contributions made by individual turntable artists.
 Prerequisites: None.
 Course Note: MUC136 may be repeated for a total of six (6) credits.

-MUC137 3 credits 3 periods Digital DJ Performance Techniques
+Digital DJ Performance Techniques